christianberkman/tambula/readme.md

 Finds the two letter country code provided by `geoplugin.net` Returns `string|null`.

+### execTime
+Report the execution time in milliseconds

 ## Properties
 All properties are private but can be accessed via `__get()`
 * string `$defaultRoute` the default / fallback route, set by `setDefaultRoute()`